travis-ci/docs-travis-ci-com/user/languages/android.md

 ```
 {: data-file=".travis.yml"}

-in your `.travis.yml` file, your project will be built in the Android environment which provides [Android SDK Tools](http://developer.android.com/tools/sdk/tools-notes.html) 26.0.2 (April 2017).
+in your `.travis.yml` file, your project will be built in the Android environment which provides [Android SDK Tools](http://developer.android.com/tools/sdk/tools-notes.html) 25.2.3.

 Here is an example `.travis.yml` for an Android project: